About the Faculty

 Writing 25% 1 hour (Foundation Tier) / 1 hour 15 minutes (Higher Tier)

-It is recommended that each student possesses his/her own dictionary for the course.
+It is recommended that each student possesses their own dictionary for the course.
 We recommend the following;

 Collins French Dictionary: ISBN 978000 7485475